 Three different types of flames can be obtained (Figure – 2), depending upon the ratio of Oxygen and Acetylene, these flames are known as;

-Neutral Flame: When oxygen and Acetylene are mixed in equal proportions, then Neutral flame is obtained.
-Neutral flame is characterized by a short inner cone and a longer outer cone.
+Neutral Flame: When oxygen and Acetylene are mixed in equal proportions, Neutral flame is obtained.
+This type of flame is characterized by a short inner cone and a longer outer cone.

 In neutral flame combustion takes place in two stages, Primary combustion takes place at the inner core, when the Oxygen (O2) and Acetylene (C2H2) meets.
 The heat produced by this reaction accounts for two thirds of the total heat generated.
 Following chemical reaction takes place at this stage: